fbpx

 In Australia, once a bank account has been inactive for seven years, it’s deemed a lost bank account.
 In this case, the funds are transferred to the Commonwealth of Australia Consolidated Revenue Fund.
 However, they can be reclaimed from ASIC at any time in the future if the rightful owner can prove the funds are theirs.

-Helpful guides on bank accounts
+Helpful guides on banking

 We'd love to chat, how can we help?